Joseph-Anthony-King/CopilotPrompts/SocialistMeansOfProductionEvaluation/Summary/README.md

 ## Pay Differentials Caps and Internal Cooperative Wage Governance

-Pay differentials within cooperatives are strictly capped, typically ranging from 1:3 to 1:6 between the lowest and highest paid workers.
+Pay differentials within cooperatives are strictly capped ranging 1:3 between the lowest and highest paid workers.
 These caps are determined democratically by cooperative assemblies, balancing fairness, motivation, and organizational needs.

 Cooperatives employ transparent pay scales, with all members participating in setting compensation policies.
 Decisions are made collectively, and pay structures are regularly reviewed to ensure equity and sustainability.
 Training, skill development, and internal mobility are supported to promote multi-skilling and shared responsibility.